 The Health Care Cost Drivers

-Skyrocketing health care costs are shutting people out of insurance, making care unaffordable even for those who have it, burdening the budgets of businesses, governments, and rural hospitals, reducing vital services like preventive and primary care, women’s health and pediatrics, causing ethical dilemmas and burnout for health care professionals, and gobbling up funds for much-needed health programs and services in order to maximize profits.
+Skyrocketing health care costs are shutting people out of insurance, making care unaffordable even for those who have it, burdening the budgets of businesses, governments, and families.
+Health programs gets slashed.
+Rural hospitals are closing or reducing vital services like preventive and primary care, women’s health and pediatrics.
+Health care professionals face ethical dilemmas and burnout balancing care with cost.

 Health cost drivers are the systemic reasons why health care prices are spiraling.